Middletown Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 350.16 mi of roadways, of which 302.18 mi were maintained by the municipality, 31.44 mi by Monmouth County and 11.95 mi by the New Jersey Department of Transportation and 4.59 mi by the New Jersey Turnpike Authority.

-The Garden State Parkway is the largest and busiest highway which passes through the township, connecting Tinton Falls in the south to Holmdel Township in the north.
-The township includes Parkway interchange 109 which is signed for County Route 520 to Red Bank / Lincroft and interchange 114 for Holmdel / Middletown.
+The Garden State Parkway is the largest and busiest highway which passes through the township, connecting Tinton Falls in the south to Holmdel in the north.
+The township includes the Parkway exit 109 which is signed for County Route 520 to Red Bank / Lincroft and interchange 114 for Holmdel / Middletown.
 There are three toll gates on the Parkway located in Middletown, two of them are at Exit 109 (northbound entry, southbound exit), and two at Exit 114 (northbound entry, with the southbound toll exit in Holmdel).
 Routes 35 and 36 pass through Middletown.

-CR 516 travels through the northern part of the township and its eastern end is at Route 36 near Leonardo, while its western end is at Route 18 in Old Bridge.
-CR 520 passes through the southern portion of Middletown, and leads to Sea Bright to the east, and turns into CR 612 in Monroe Township to the west, making it a vital route for central New Jersey, by connecting sections of the state near the shore to inland sections of the state near the New Jersey Turnpike at Exit 8A.
+County Route 516 travels through the northern part of the township and its eastern end is at Route 36 near Leonardo, while its western end is at Route 18 in Old Bridge.
+CR 520 passes through the southern portion of the township, and leads to Sea Bright to the east, and turns into County Route 612 in Monroe Township to the west, making it a vital route for Central New Jersey, by connecting sections of the state near the shore to inland sections of the state near the New Jersey Turnpike at Exit 8A.